-- How you view yourself and value your self worth will influence your personality, communication/tone and your ability to confront, that you will give off the vibe of leadership.
-Value yourself as the executive/CEO and believe in yourself as the person who is taking all the risk to provide the opportunity to your staff members.
+- Value yourself as the executive/CEO and believe in yourself as the person who is taking all the risk to provide the opportunity to your staff members.

 - Owners in practice today are not there to be providing the financial needs of their employees.
 They are there to provide the right individuals – who get the big picture – opportunities for both personal and professional development.
 Greater levels of exchange come from commitment and follow through with their primary intention being to benefit the group as a whole, not themselves.

 - Embrace your entrepreneurial personality.